MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 - External systems provides _Inbound shipment order_ messages
 - The messages get processed in _Supply Chain Warehouse-only mode_ and orders get created
 - Inbound loads gets created manually via [**Inbound load planning workbench**](create-or-modify-an-inbound-load.md#create-an-inbound-load-manually), via [**ASN**](import-asn-data-entity), or automatically during [message processing](../supply-chain-dev/message-processor.md) based on the [**Source systems** - **Inbound shipment order policy**](#source-systems) definition.
-- Inventory receiving gets processed and the inbound shipment order transactions get _Registered_ via one of the currently supported [**Warehouse management mobile app**](configure-mobile-devices-warehouse#configure-menu-items-to-create-work-for-another-worker-or-process) processes:
+- Inventory receiving gets processed and the inbound shipment order transactions get _Registered_ via one of the currently supported [**Warehouse management mobile app**](configure-mobile-devices-warehouse#configure-menu-items-to-create-work-for-another-worker-or-process) processes which all requires inbound loads:

   - _License plate receiving (and put away)_
   - _Load item receiving (and put away)_
-  - _Mixed license plate receiving (and put away)_ for source document line identification method _Load item receiving_
+  - _Mixed license plate receiving (and put away)_ for source document line identification method:

+   - _Load item receiving_
+   - _Inbound shipment order line receiving_ - when assigned to loads
+   - _Inbound shipment item receiving_ - when assigned to loads

+  - _Inbound shipment order line receiving (and put away)_ when assigned to loads
+  - _Inbound shipment order item receiving (and put away)_ when assigned to loads

 - **Receiving completed** processes will follow related to a load which will update the load status to _Received_ and generate [**Shipment receipts**](#shipment-receipts) and trigger **Business event** for the external systems.
 - The external systems read and uses the [**Shipment receipts**](#shipment-receipts) data for further processing, like for example purchase order invoicing in case of having purchase orders associated to the _inbound shipment orders_.